Costs & Financial Aid

 The UW Online Executive MPH is a self-sustaining, fee-based program administered by the UW Department of Health Services in the UW School of Public Health, in collaboration with UW Professional & Continuing Education.

 Course fees are charged on a per-credit basis and are the same for Washington state resident students and nonresident students.
-In addition to course fees, students pay other required fees each quarter, including registration and technology fees.
+In addition to course fees, students pay other required fees each quarter, including registration, technology and U-PASS fees.
 Payment is due by the third Friday of the quarter.

 |Cost per credit: